rjrivero/docker-rproxy/README.md

 }
 ```

-Couple this with a dns resolver with dynamic backend, such as [powerdns](https://www.powerdns.com/), and you can have a poor man's programmable reverse proxy.
+Couple this with a dns resolver with dynamic backends, such as [powerdns](https://www.powerdns.com/), and you can have a poor man's database-backed reverse proxy.